willymcallister/willymcallister.github.io/_articles/source-transformation.md

 Now make it more interesting: Find the $i$-$v$ behavior of this resistor and voltage source circuit.

 ![Resistor and voltage source schematic]({{ site.baseurl }}{% link i/thevenin2.svg %}){: .centered :}

-<p class="caption">The pair of little circles on the right represents the <em>port</em> of this simple network.
+The pair of little circles on the right represents the *port* of this simple network.
 You are allowed to touch the port with voltmeter probes.
 You can also measure current if you connect an ammeter to the port.
-This is what it means to "look into" the circuit from the "viewpoint" of the port.</p>
+This is what it means to "look into" the circuit from the "viewpoint" of the port.
+{: .caption :}

 **Derive the $i$-$v$ graph for this circuit.**